 min Read11 March 2022

-Charles Frederick Tunnicliffe, the British engraver, illustrator, and painter perhaps best known for his paintings of birds, painted many other animals besides including monkeys, dogs, bulls and indeed humans!
+Charles Frederick Tunnicliffe, a British engraver, illustrator, and painter is perhaps best known for his paintings of birds.
+He painted many other animals however, including monkeys, dogs, bulls, and indeed humans!
 My favorite Tunnicliffe paintings though are his depictions of cats.

 His work is particularly renowned for its realistic representation of birds and other animals in their natural habitats.
-His painting is detailed and precise, but also fluid and naturalistic as though each subject has been glimpsed as it would be in the wild rather than set up as a model in a studio.
+His painting is detailed and precise, but also fluid and naturalistic as though each subject is seen as it would be in the wild rather than set up as a model in a studio.

-Tunnicliffe’s studio collection was acquired in 1981 by Anglesey County Council, and a museum and gallery for the purpose of exhibiting this body of work – Oriel Ynys Môn – was opened in 1991.
+Tunnicliffe’s studio collection was acquired by Anglesey County Council in 1981, and a museum and gallery for the purpose of exhibiting this body of work – Oriel Ynys Môn – was opened in 1991.
 It now contains other important works by Welsh artists in addition to those by Tunnicliffe.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!